kmccabe87/QR-Code-Image-to-URL/README.md

 # QR Toolkit

-A simple Python tool to:
+A streamlined Python tool to:

 * Generate QR codes (SVG or PNG) from Excel files
 * Decode QR codes from images into Excel spreadsheets